chkpnt/chkpnt-mailserver/README.md

 - [x] Sieve rules can be used
 - Spam
   - [x] Spam with a high score is rejected
+  - [x] Spam detection can be disabled for specific senders (addresses or domains)
-  - [x] Potential Spam is not automatically delivered into a Spam folder (of course a customa Sieve rule can be used)
+  - [x] Potential spam is not automatically delivered into a Spam folder (of course a customa Sieve rule can be used)
-  - [x] Potiantial spam is greylisted
+  - [x] Potential spam is greylisted
   - [x] Spam can be learnt by moving the mail into a special IMAP folder
   - [x] Spam can be learnt by applying the Junk flag, which is used by Thunderbird
   - [x] Ham can be learnt by moving the mail into a special IMAP folder